kitschpatrol/renami-obsidian/README.md

 ### Local logging

 For debugging purposes, Renami maintains simple local counters of how many notes have been renamed successfully.
-Renami doesn't send these statistics anywhere, and they are accessible to you in the [Advanced](#advanced-settings) section of the plugin's setting tab.
+Renami doesn't send these statistics anywhere, and they are accessible to you in the plugin's setting tab.

 ## Background